-If you have a connection at the company, feel free to reach out to them separately with an email or note.
+If you have a connection at the company, feel free to reach out to them separately with an email.
 In the meantime, the hiring contact should receive a formal business letter from you.
 You can get more ideas about the right tone, style and format from other cover letter examples on our website.

 Focus on Your Key “Selling Point”

 You undoubtedly have many great qualifications.
 You should list these on your resume.
 For your cover letter, keep your focus on one or two of your most important skills or experience.
 These should be items that cause the hiring committee to really want to take a second look at you as a potential candidate.